opensouls/community/README.md

 ## 📜 License

-Unless otherise noted, the majority of the repository - i.e. the `/library`, `/demos`, and `/souls` are included under MIT license.
+Unless otherwise noted, the majority of the repository - i.e. the `/library`, `/demos`, and `/souls` are included under MIT license.